Oxford University Cave Club

 If you have been caving with us before, you can apply to the Pod fund for help with the cost of going on a caving weekend, buying your own caving kit, or going on a caving expedition.
 For a caving expedition, the AC Irvine fund may also be able to help.

-For weekends, we usually meet at 6pm at the Club hut.
+For Northern Dales (Yorkshire) weekends, we usually meet at 6pm at the Club hut.
 This will vary a bit depending on who's driving, some drivers prefer 5.30pm or so.
+For nearer weekends, we'll meet a little later on the Friday evening to get kit ready (and perhaps have a safety talk in a nearby pub), then meet again at 8.30 or 9am on Saturday and set off fairly promptly.
 When we get back is a lot more variable, usually between about 7pm and 11pm depending on how organised we are with getting back from caving and getting packed up, where the weekend is, and what the traffic's like.

 At the Iffley Road Sports Centre, more detail here .